LEVOSCOLIOSIS

 How is Levoscoliosis Diagnosed?

 If you notice that your hips or shoulders appear uneven, you need to go to your doctor to check your spine.
 In addition, your doctor will make inquiries about your growth and the symptoms you notice.
 The doctor will also carry out a physical exam by looking at your back while you bend forward at your waist with your arms hanging down.
-They can also check to see if there’s any numbness or weakness of the muscle.
+They can also check to see if there’s any numbness or weakness in the muscle.

 If any curve is detected during the exam, your doctor should refer you to see an orthopedist or a spine specialist.
 They will conduct X-rays and use the outcome to measure your spine’s curvature.
 If the curve in your spine becomes at least 10 degrees, then there is scoliosis.
 However, when the curve becomes at least 25 degrees, doctors will recommend treatment.